2019–20 UEFA Champions League group stage: Draw

 There were scheduling restrictions: for example, teams from the same city (e.g. Real Madrid and Atlético Madrid) in general were not scheduled to play at home on the same matchday (to avoid them playing at home on the same day or on consecutive days, due to logistics and crowd control), and teams from "winter countries" (e.g. Russia) were not scheduled to play at home on the last matchday (due to cold weather).

 The draw also established the group compositions of the UEFA Champions League Path of the 2019–20 UEFA Youth League.

 Teams

-Below are the participating teams (with their 2019 UEFA club coefficients), grouped by their seeding pot.
-They include:
+Below were the participating teams (with their 2019 UEFA club coefficients), grouped by their seeding pot.
+They included: